 Adrenaline Surges in POTS: Why Your Body Feels on Edge

-Many patients refer to these episodes as “adrenaline dumps.”
-While this is not a formal medical diagnosis, it reflects periods of increased sympathetic nervous system activity.
+Many patients describe these episodes as “adrenaline dumps.”
+While this is not a formal medical diagnosis, the phrase reflects periods of increased sympathetic nervous system activation.

 These symptoms are commonly seen in POTS in Lyme disease, where autonomic dysfunction affects circulation and nervous system regulation.

-Key pattern: symptoms may occur when standing, after exertion, or at night—and often improve with rest or lying down.
+Symptoms often occur when standing, after exertion, or at night—and may improve with rest or lying down.

-For a broader overview of symptoms, see our Lyme Disease Symptoms Guide.
+For a broader overview of associated symptoms, see the Lyme Disease Symptoms Guide.

 What Do Adrenaline Surges Feel Like?

-Patients often describe these episodes as sudden and difficult to predict.
-Common features include:
+Patients often describe these episodes as sudden, intense, and difficult to predict.

-Some patients first recognize these patterns in the context of dizziness in Lyme disease, particularly when symptoms are triggered by standing.
+Some patients first recognize this pattern in the setting of dizziness in Lyme disease, particularly when symptoms worsen while standing.

 Why Adrenaline Surges Occur in POTS

-POTS is a disorder of autonomic dysfunction, where the body has difficulty regulating heart rate, blood pressure, and blood flow.
+POTS is a disorder of autonomic dysfunction, where the body struggles to regulate heart rate, blood pressure, and circulation.

-When standing, blood may not circulate efficiently, leading to reduced blood flow to the brain.
-The body compensates by activating the sympathetic nervous system—its “fight or flight” response.
+When standing, blood may not circulate efficiently to the brain.
+The body compensates by activating the body’s “fight-or-flight” response.

-In some patients, this response becomes exaggerated.
-This can lead to symptoms often described as adrenaline surges, including rapid heart rate, internal shaking, and a sense of overstimulation.
+In some patients, this response becomes exaggerated, leading to rapid heart rate, internal shaking, overstimulation, and a persistent sense of being “on edge.”

-In some cases, this pattern may reflect hyperadrenergic POTS, a subtype of POTS characterized by increased sympathetic nervous system activity.
+In some cases, this pattern may reflect hyperadrenergic POTS, a subtype characterized by increased sympathetic activity.

-Recent research has increasingly linked Lyme disease with autonomic dysfunction and POTS.
+Recent research increasingly links Lyme disease with autonomic dysfunction and POTS.
 Infection may affect small nerve fibers, disrupt blood flow regulation, and trigger compensatory increases in sympathetic activity.

-These symptoms may overlap with patterns seen in neurologic Lyme disease, particularly when brain fog or sensory changes are present.
+These symptoms may overlap with patterns seen in neurologic Lyme disease, particularly when brain fog, dizziness, or sensory changes are present.

 Adrenaline Surges vs Anxiety

 These episodes are frequently mistaken for anxiety or panic attacks.
-However, several features may help distinguish them:
+However, several patterns may help distinguish them.

-This can contribute to delayed Lyme disease diagnosis when underlying autonomic disorders are not recognized.
+This overlap can contribute to delayed Lyme disease diagnosis when underlying autonomic dysfunction is not recognized.

 Adrenaline Surges at Night

-Some patients report waking suddenly with a racing heart, internal shaking, or a sense of panic.
+Some patients wake suddenly with a racing heart, internal shaking, or a sense of panic.

-These nighttime episodes may reflect ongoing autonomic instability and can significantly disrupt sleep.
+These nighttime episodes may reflect ongoing autonomic instability and can significantly disrupt sleep quality.

 Related Symptoms That Often Occur Together

-Together, these symptoms may point toward POTS in Lyme disease rather than isolated anxiety or stress.
+Together, these symptoms may point toward POTS and autonomic dysfunction rather than isolated anxiety or stress alone.

 Frequently Asked Questions